You know what I love?

 Balance Of The Tonearm

 If your arm is off balance, it could cause two issues.
-If the weight is set too low, the needle might skip across the grooves in your record, which makes the music jump.
+If the weight is set too low, the needle might slide across the grooves in your record, which makes the music jump.

 However, music jumping is the least of your concerns if this continues to happen over time.
 This skipping could damage your record.